nuxeo/nuxeo/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/README.md

 To download the file (276MB, 746k docs) and inject the content into redis:

+    python scripts/inject-biblio.py | redis-cli --pipe

+Note that the file can be processed much faster using GNU parallel:

-    python inject-biblio.py | redis-cli --pipe
+    cat ~/data/biblio.csv | parallel --pipe --block 40M python .scripts/inject-biblio.py | redis-cli --pipe

-## From a custom python script

-Create document using the `NuxeoWriter.addDocument` API, the folders layout will be build automatically:
+### Custom dataset

+Create a python script and use the `NuxeoWriter.addDocument` method, the writer will take care of creating parent folders if they don't already exists:

       from nuxeo import NuxeoWriter